 In this course, students are introduced to a representative selection of contemporary children's authors and literary genres with a view to using children's literature in elementary language arts programs and across the elementary curriculum.

-Although this course is open to non-Education students, in the event of enrolment pressures, preference is given to B.Ed.
-(AD) students
+This course is open only to students in the B.Ed.
+(AD) programs.

-EDUC 310 - Strategies for Teaching and Learning in Secondary Education Every Year, Fall 3 (3-0-0)
+EDUC 310 - Strategies for Teaching and Learning in Secondary Education